fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5d.md

 Cypress commands always return _undefined_, so _button.click()_ in the above code would cause an error.
 An attempt to start the debugger would not stop the code between executing the commands, but before any commands have been executed.

 <!-- Cypress-komennot ovat <i>promisen kaltaisia</i>, joten jos niiden palauttamia arvoja halutaan käsitellä, se tulee tehdä komennon [then](https://docs.cypress.io/api/commands/then.html) avulla.
 Esim. seuraava testi tulostaisi sovelluksen <i>kaikkien</i> nappien lukumäärän ja klikkaisi napeista ensimmäistä: -->
-Cypress commands are <i>like promises</i>, so if we want to access their return values we have to do it using the [then](https://docs.cypress.io/api/commands/then.html) command.
+Cypress commands are <i>like promises</i>, so if we want to access their return values, we have to do it using the [then](https://docs.cypress.io/api/commands/then.html) command.
-For example the following test would print the number of buttons in the application, and click the first button:
+For example, the following test would print the number of buttons in the application, and click the first button:

 ```js
 it('then example', function() {